X01XX/forth-memory-management/README.md

 The number, and size, of the items is configurable at instance creation.

-For a different number and/or size of items, create another instance.

-The files can be brought into gforth with the command: include mm_array.fs
+The files can be brought into gforth with the command: include example.fs

 No checking is done to avoid an invalid address being deallocated, or a valid address being deallocated more than once.